SchaarNikita/CobbleCock/README.md

 <a name="title"></a>

 # CobbleCock
-A dokumentation from the game Cobblecock made by Schaar, Pirkmann, Gierer
+A documentation about the progress of the game Cobblecock made by Schaar, Pirkmann, Gierer --hit
+## Progress of the game right now